jxxcarlson/math-markdown/README.md

 The javascript code in `.app/index.html` is essential to the proper rendering of mathematical text.
 It should be copied verbatim for your own app.
-For `./demo-plain` and `/app-plain`, this code is not needed.

 ## Markdown extensions

 I am trying to be conservative about extensions to Markdown.
-However, there are two that I thought important enough to add: poetry and verbatim blocks.
-Poetry blocks are like quotation blocks, except that they begin with ">>" instead of ">".
-Line endings are respected.
+However, there are two that I thought important enough to add: poetry blocks and verbatim text.
+Poetry blocks are
-Verbatim blocks are like code blocks, except that they are set of by four tick marks instead of three, and no syntax highlighting is applied.
+are like quotation blocks, except that they begin with ">>" instead of ">".
+Line endings are respected in poetry blocks.
+Verbatim blocks are like code blocks, except that they are set off by four backticks instead of three.
+No syntax coloring is applied to verbatim blocks.

 ## Technical stuff: the Differ module

-Math Markdown exposes two of its six modules — `MMarkdown` and `Differ`.
+Math Markdown exposes only two modules — `MMarkdown` and `Differ`.
 The purpose of the Differ module is to speed up the parse-render operation by reparsing and rerendering only text that has been changed.
-This module is used in `app-math` and `app-plain`, but not in the "read-only" examples `demo-math` and `demo-plain`.
+This module is used in the demo app.

 I addition increased speed, using `Differ` results in a smoother user experience, since only small parts of the document being edited need to be re-processed.